-Courtesy of Christopher Madden
+Courtesy of Stock Snap

 If you want to succeed beyond your wildest dream as an entrepreneur (or an intrapreneur), don’t just create products or services.

 They spark off ripples which resonate so much with their followers that these become giant tsunamis of market revolution.

 While product supremacy is still a must for these category leaders, what’s more important are the values which they stand for.

-Starbucks represents the third place away from home and work – a caffeinated sanctuary for the senses.
+- Starbucks represents the third place away from home and work – a caffeinated sanctuary for the senses.